-During his talk about scaling a company with principles, values, and a mission at Launch Incubator in 2018, Intercom’s chief strategy officer, Des Traynor, delved into how your company’s principles are essentially a hack to streamline decision making and, in turn, steer all your employees toward the same direction.
+During a talk about scaling a company with principles, values, and a mission, Intercom’s chief strategy officer, Des Traynor, delved into how your company’s principles are essentially a hack to streamline decision making and, in turn, steer all your employees toward the same direction.

 In other words, building a business operating system that clarifies your principles will not only help you stay true to your values but it will also help you scale your company.

-According to Metcalfe’s Law, a telecommunications principle developed by internet pioneer Robert Metcalfe, the connections between the users in your network grow exponentially as more users join your network.
+That’s Metcalfe’s Law in action.
+The connections between the users in your network grow exponentially as more users join your network.